Danny-Dasilva/mkdocs-material/docs/features.md

-## Markdown Basics
+## Basics

-the following content is borrowed for mkdocs with some features comming from fastapi
+Ideally you have a basic understanding of markdown syntax however if you need a refresher feel free to visit [here][1].
+The following are extra features built into mkdocs

 ##Bash terminal